BIBI78/NewDiceGame/README.md

 The rules are simple, Roll 4 5 6 you win , 1 2 3 you lose and you must roll either 2 die the same and one different XXY, YYX, or all the same XXX, YYY to have a valid roll, then the scores are determined by who rolls the biggest number.
 So for example any combination of 4,5,6 is an automatic win, (5 4 6 , 6 4 5, are the same roll) and likewise  any combination of 1,2,3, is an automatic lose.
 Then Tripples are the next highest roll , so for example , 444 beats 446.
 And then 446 beats 663 , its the single number that is counted and so on.
 ![p1win](assets/images/win.png)

+# HOW TO PLAY
 * This game is normally played between two people for money and I mainly focused on the "two player mode" and "cpu mode".
 You can roll die by yourself but it really doesnt make that much sense.
 I only added the "1 Player" option so two people could play against each other on seperate phones.
 But I mainly designed the game for 2 players.

+* I have created a seperate page to explain the rules inside the project but I will also explain them here.
+* "The highest possible roll.
+If you roll 4–5–6, you automatically win.
+Rolling three same numbers is known as rolling a trip.
+Higher trips beat lower trips, so 4–4–4 is better than 3–3–3.
+Any trips beats any established point.Rolling a pair, and another number, establishes the singleton as a "point".
+A higher point beats a lower point, so 2–2–6 is better than 5–5–2.
+The lowest possible roll.
+If you roll 1–2–3, you automatically lose.
+Any other roll is a meaningless combination and must be rerolled until one of the above combinations occurs."[WIKIPEDIA](https://en.wikipedia.org/wiki/Cee-lo#:~:text=The%20players%20roll%20the%20dice,-If%20the%20banker&text=Each%20player%20then%20rolls%20the,point%20lower%20than%20the%20banker's.)
+* So the two players roll each die and then compare (KOMPARE) who got the highest roll.

+# FEATURES
 1. Options
 * This game is up to two players or you can play against the CPU
 ![OPTIONS](assets/images/options.png)